 Looking for other crafts like this?
 Head on over to our Green Crafts, Going Green Department for hundreds of ideas.

-Watch our video tutorial below or click the link if you prefer to watch Snack Wrapper Zipper Pouch Tutorial in Youtube.
+watch the whole video tutorial, click the link Snack Wrapper Zipper Pouch Tutorial to watch in Youtube.

 WHAT YOU NEED for the recycled zipper pouch